I’m Kate. I have a very rambunctious visual practice.

 - Teach interaction design at California College of the Arts in San Francisco, where I got to work with amazingly creative people entering the UX field.

-Most recently I was UX Track Lead at Tradecraft, an intense 12-week immersive learning program that preps smart people to succeed in traction roles at high-growth startups, where I designed UX curriculum and got to work with many crazy-awesome people.
+- Co-found a UX Track at Tradecraft, an intense 12-week immersive learning program that preps smart people to succeed in traction roles at high-growth startups, where I designed UX curriculum and got to work with many crazy-awesome people.

-I have a checkered past, but the common thread that knots it all together is design, the Internet, art, making stuff and technology.
-A few places I’ve spent time: The Crucible, Epicentric, Burning Man, Alumnae Resources and Wellesley College.
+I have a checkered past, but the common thread that knots it all together is wonder, sketching, visual thinking, and making stuff.
+Areas of inspiration used to be design, the Internet, art, and technology…now inspiration comes from plants, ecological health, dismantling systemic racism, and telling stories that inform and inspire action for a healthy ecosystem.
+A few places I’ve spent time: California Native Plant Society’s Native Here Nursery, Wild Wonder Foundation, The Crucible, Epicentric, Burning Man, Alumnae Resources and Wellesley College.

 Why is this blog called intelleto?